kogotko/carburetor/doc/source/testing.rst

     $ npm -g install phantomjs

-Alternatively, many distributions have system packages for PhantomJS, or it can be downloaded from http://phantomjs.org/download.html.
+Alternatively, many distributions have system packages for phantomjs, or it can be downloaded from http://phantomjs.org/download.html.

 tox Test Environments